Get to know John-Paul

 "Most interesting fact about me is a huge number of people read something I wrote in 8th grade about iPads because it got linked on a popular Apple-centric website (actually my favorite one still)."

-John-Paul Teti (J-P to those who know him) has been with Lux since the beginning, nine seasons.
-Despite hanging around the performing arts building often enough that people think he’s a music major, he’s actually a senior Computer Science major and a Linguistics minor at the University of Maryland in College Park, and spent summer 2018 as a research assistant on a computational linguistics study on child language acquisition.
-He’s a member of the UMD University Chorale and the more select UMD Chamber Singers, and has performed with them alongside the Baltimore Symphony Orchestra and the National Symphony Orchestra.
-When not doing computery, linguisticsy, or musicy things, he can be found being mad online on Twitter.
+John-Paul Teti (J-P to those who know him) has been with Lux since the beginning, ten seasons.
+Despite hanging around the performing arts building often enough that people thought he was a music major, he graduated from the University of Maryland with a degree in Computer Science and a minor in Linguistics.
+In Summer 2018, he worked as a research assistant on a computational linguistics study on child language acquisition.
+He was a member of the UMD University Chorale and the more select UMD Chamber Singers, and performed with them alongside the Baltimore Symphony Orchestra and the National Symphony Orchestra.
+When not doing computery, linguisticsy, or musicy things, he can be found on Twitter.
 (Probably.)

 News & Updates